Outreach and Retention Specialist

 - Connecting participants with educational and vocational opportunities and providing participants with continued life skills education

 - Advocating for participant needs with parole officers.

 - Holding accountability for maintaining and documenting the status of the relationship with participants, POs and CBOs in CEO’s case management system (Salesforce).

 Compensation and Benefits

 The salary range for this position is $40,000/annually In an effort to be both equitable and transparent, CEO's compensation philosophy considers a variety of factors, including, but not limited to, experience, internal equity, and home office location in making a final determination on our salary offer.
 We recognize that salary is a part of the overall compensation package and are happy to provide health, dental, 401k, and professional development opportunities to our staff.

 We also offer paid parental leave, participation in a retirement plan, sick and vacation leave, paid holidays and more.
 We're a workplace that promotes continual learning and teamwork, offering lunch and learns, team outings, holiday gatherings and more for our staff.

 More About Us

-CEO is an equal employment opportunity for all regardless of race, color, citizenship, religion, national origin, sex, sexual orientation, gender identity or expression, age, disability, veteran or reservist status or any other category protected by federal, state or local law.
+We welcome diversity and highly encourage applications from people of color and people with convictions.
+We are an equal employment opportunity for all regardless of race, color, citizenship, religion, national origin, sex, sexual orientation, gender identity or expression, age, disability, veteran or reservist status, or any other category protected by federal, state, or local law.